efuzy/efuzy/docs/src/pages/icongenie/command-list.md

     $ icongenie verify -p ./folder-containing-profile-files

   Options
-    --mode, -m      For which Quasar mode(s) to verify the assets;
+    --mode, -m      For which Efuzy mode(s) to verify the assets;
                     Default: all
                       [all|spa|pwa|ssr|bex|cordova|capacitor|electron]
                     Multiple can be specified, separated by ",":